DTJF/libpruio/src/doc/_3_pins.md

 by the Beaglebone hardware (but can get achieved by a combination of a PWM output and a hardware filter).

-Analog inputs operate in the range of 0 to 1V8.
+Analog inputs operate in the range of 0 to 1V8 on Beaglebone hardware.
+On PocketBeagle boards some pins operate in the range of 0 to 3V3.
 The header pins are directly connected to the CPU connectors.
 There's no overvoltage protection, so in order to avoid hardware damages you mustn't trespass the maximum voltage range.

 In addition to the seven analog lines available on the header pins (see table below), \Proj can also receive samples from the AIN-7